HaiderManzoor/Chat-UI-VUE/README.md

   </a>
 </p>

-The UI of Chat is becoming increasingly complex, often encompassing an entire front-end project along with deployment solutions.
+The **Chat UI** project is a minimalist and efficient way to create a fully functional chatbot interface.
+It integrates with various backend solutions, including OpenAI, HuggingFace, and more, all with minimal setup.
+This repository allows for quick experimentation with chatbot functionality while maintaining simplicity.

-This repository aims to construct the entire front-end UI using a single HTML file, aiming for a minimalist approach to create a chatbot.
+---

-By simplifying the structure and key functions, developers can quickly set up and experiment with a functional chatbot, adhering to a slimmed-down project design philosophy.
+## 🚀 Features

-## Features
+- **OpenAI-format compatibility**: Easily integrates with `HuggingFace`, `vLLM`, and more backends.

-- Supports OpenAI-format requests, enabling compatibility with various backends such as `HuggingFace Text Generation Inference (TGI)`, `vLLM`, etc.
+- **Multiple response formats**: Supports `OpenAI`, `Cloudflare AI`, and `plain text` responses without additional configuration.

-- Automatically supports multiple response formats without additional configuration, including standard `OpenAI` response formats, `Cloudflare AI` response formats, and `plain text` responses
+- **Custom backend support**: Configure your own endpoints for universal chatbot usage across projects.

-- Support various `backend endpoints through custom configurations`, providing any project with a universal frontend chatbot
+- **Chat history download**: Save chat history for future reference or testing.

-- Support the `download of chat history`, interrupt the current generation, and repeat the previous generation to quickly test the backend inference capabilities
+- **Multimodal support**: Send image inputs for vision models.

-- Inquiries with image inputs can be made using `multimodal vision models`
+- **Markdown support**: Toggle between `original format` and `Markdown` display.

-- Support for toggling between `original format` and `Markdown format` display
+- **Internationalization**: Full support for localization (`i18n`) to reach a wider audience.

-- Support internationalization and localization `i18n`
+---

-## How to use
+## 📥 How to Use

 #### Option 1: Goto demo [AIQL](https://chat.aiql.com/)
 > The demo will use `Llama-3.2` by default, image upload is only supported for vision models